gamedev44/RF-Studio/README.md

 ## Important Notice

 This project is closed source.
 Redistribution, tampering, or resale for profit is strictly prohibited.
-Please respect the terms and conditions set forth by the Developer.
+Please respect the terms and conditions set forth by the developer.

 ## Contact